 To figure out how much your estate is worth, the IRS starts by calculating your gross estate.
 This means everything you own at the time of your death: cash, investments, business interests, and property.

-If you are married, then property owned entirely by your spouse is not considered to be part of your gross estate.
-Gifts you’ve given during your life that are now completely in someone else’s hands also aren’t counted.
-However, if the gifts were taxable, they count toward your $5.45 million unified credit.
+If you’re married, then property owned entirely by your spouse is not considered to be part of your gross estate.
+Gifts you’ve given during your life that are now entirely in someone else’s hands also aren’t counted.
+However, if the gifts were taxable, they count toward your $11.58 million lifetime exemption.

 Your Taxable Estate